-Firebird Encryption Plugin
+Firebird Encryption Plugin Framework

-It also important to keep the ability to work with the encrypted Firebird databases in the trusted environment - i.e., developer and system administrator should have transparent access to the databases through their favorite development and administrator tools.
+It is also important to keep the ability to work with the encrypted Firebird databases in the trusted environment - i.e., the developer and system administrator should have transparent access to the databases through their favorite development and administrator tools.

 – source code and implementation guidance to implement Firebird encryption.